ABB: Predecessor companies and formation

+1990s

-The following year, ABB bought the robotics business of Cincinnati Milacron in the US.
+In 1990, ABB bought the robotics business of Cincinnati Milacron in the US.
 The acquisition expanded ABB's presence in automated spot-welding and positioned the company to better serve the American automotive industry.
 ABB's 1991 introduction of the IRB 6000 robot, demonstrated its increased capacity in this field.
 The first modular robot, the IRB 6000, can be reconfigured to perform a variety of specific tasks.
 At the time of its launch, the IRB 6000 was the fastest and most accurate spot-welding robot on the market.

+In 1990, ABB also expanded into Australia when it acquired Commonwealth Engineering's (Comeng) plant in Dandenong, Melbourne.
+ABB continued to manufacture Comeng's B-class Melbourne tram at the plant.
+However, it did not continue manufacturing Comeng's Adelaide 3000 class railcar, which was manufactured by Clyde Engineering instead.

 In the early 1990s, ABB started expanding in Central and Eastern Europe.
 By the end of 1991, the company employed 10,000 people in the region.
 The following year, that number doubled.
-A similar pattern played out in Asia, where economic reforms in China and the lifting of some Western sanctions, helped open the region to a new wave of outside investment and industrial growth.
-By 1994, ABB had 30,000 employees and 100 plants, engineering, service and marketing centers across Asia - numbers that would continue to grow.
-Through the 1990s, ABB continued its strategy of targeted expansion in Eastern Europe, the Asia-Pacific region and the Americas.
+A similar pattern played out in Asia, where economic reforms in China and the lifting of some economic sanctions, helped open the region to a new wave of outside investment and industrial growth.
+By 1994, ABB had 30,000 employees and 100 plants, engineering, service and marketing centers across Asia; numbers that would continue to grow.
+Through the 1990s, ABB continued its strategy of targeted expansion in Eastern Europe, the Asia–Pacific region and the Americas.

-In 1995, ABB agreed to merge its rail engineering unit with that of Daimler-Benz AG of Germany.
-The goal was to create the world's largest maker of locomotives and railway cars.
+During 1995, ABB agreed to merge its rail engineering unit with that of Daimler-Benz of Germany; the goal of this arrangement was to create the world's largest maker of locomotives and railway cars.
 The new company, ABB Daimler-Benz Transportation (Adtranz), had an initial global market share of nearly 12 percent.
 The merge took effect on 1 January 1996.

-A few months after the July 1997 Asian financial crisis, ABB announced plans to accelerate its expansion in Asia.
-The company also acted to improve the productivity and profitability of its Western operations, taking an $850 million restructuring charge as it shifted more resources to emerging markets and scaled back some facilities in higher-cost countries.
+A few months following the start of the 1997 Asian financial crisis, ABB announced plans to accelerate its expansion in Asia as well as to improve the productivity and profitability of its Western operations.
+The firm took an $850 million restructuring charge and shed 10,000 jobs as the firm shifted more resources towards emerging markets and scaled back some of its facilities in higher-cost countries.

-In 1998, ABB acquired Sweden-based Alfa Laval's automation unit, which at the time was one of Europe's top suppliers of process control systems and automation equipment.
+In June 1998, ABB announced that it would acquire Sweden-based Alfa Laval's automation unit, which at the time was one of Europe's top suppliers of process control systems and automation equipment.

-As a final step in the integration of the companies formerly known as ASEA and BBC, in 1999 the directors unanimously approved a plan to create a unified, single class of shares in the group.
+During 1999, as a final step in the integration of the companies formerly known as ASEA and BBC, the directors unanimously approved a plan to create a unified, single class of shares in the group.

 That same year, ABB completed its purchase of Elsag Bailey Process Automation, a Netherlands-based maker of industrial control systems, for $2.1 billion.
-The acquisition increased ABB's presence in the high-tech industrial robotics and factory control system sectors, which reducing its reliance on traditional heavy engineering sectors such as power generation and transmission.
+The acquisition increased ABB's presence in the high-tech industrial robotics and factory control system sectors, reducing its reliance on traditional heavy engineering sectors such as power generation and transmission.